google/googletest/docs/reference/assertions.md

 The following assertions compare two **C strings**.
 To compare two `string` objects, use [`EXPECT_EQ`](#EXPECT_EQ) or [`EXPECT_NE`](#EXPECT_NE) instead.

-These assertions also accept wide C strings (`wchar_t*`).
-If a comparison of two wide strings fails, their values will be printed as UTF-8 narrow strings.

 To compare a C string with `NULL`, use `EXPECT_EQ(`*`c_string`*`, nullptr)` or `EXPECT_NE(`*`c_string`*`, nullptr)`.